fortefairy/cds-tool-tutorials/scalar-1.md

 1. Make your way to the [Scalar Registration Page](https://scalar.usc.edu/works/system/register).
 2. Enter in the relevant information such as your email and name.
 3. Use Registration key:
+    * If you do not have a registration key, you may request on using [this form](https://scalar.usc.edu/register/scalar-regkey)
-4. Once you've regeistered, you should be redirected to your dashboard, if you are not already on the "My Account Tab," navigate to that tab.
+5. Once you've registered, you should be redirected to your dashboard, if you are not already on the "My Account Tab," navigate to that tab.
-5. There should be an option to create a new book at the bottom of the page which should look like the image below:
+6. There should be an option to create a new book at the bottom of the page which should look like the image below:
 ![Make new Scalar book](/images/scalar/makenewbook.png)
-6. Once you've created the new book you should be able to see it under "My Books."
+7. Once you've created the new book you should be able to see it under "My Books."
 Click on your book title to navigate to your book.
 Now it's time to add content!

 ### Front-end vs. back-end